PalankiUmesh/node_hotels/README.md

 3. Create an .env file in the root directory, and declare the PORT number, DB_URL (mongodb url)  and JWT_SECRET.

 NOTE:
-In this repository server6_Usage_of_router.js is main server file..
-Remaining server files are just for practise.
+server6_Usage_of_router.js  is main server file, Remaining server files are just for practise.
+To run this project just enter node server6_Usage_of_router.js